 Her research interests include Operations Research, Combinatorial Optimization, Metaheuristics, Machine Learning, Simulation, Vehicle Routing, Scheduling, Logistics, Production, Transportation, and Health Care Optimization.
 Much of her contributions as a researcher propose and apply novel techniques to solve realistic optimization problems.
 To improve and increase her skills and knowledge in this area, she has made stays with researchers and leading research groups in different international cities, such as Edinburgh (United Kingdom), Nottingham (United Kingdom), Cosenza (Italy), Boulder (USA), Hamburg (Germany), and Montreal (Canada).

-On the other hand, throughout her research career, she has worked on several national and regional research projects in the different groups to which she had belonged.
-In fact, she has participated in the development of some of them.
-Within the framework of these projects, she has also participated in the organization of conferences, such as the Metaheuristics International Conference 2017 (MIC 2017).
-Also, she has been advisor of several final degree projects, master’s degree projects, and two PhD thesis, all related to logistics and transport.
+On the other hand, throughout her research career, she has worked on several national and regional research projects in the different groups to which she had belonged, being the Principal Investigator of some of them.
+Within the framework of these projects, she has also participated in the organization of conferences, such as the International Conference on Computational Logistics 2022 (ICCL2022) and the Metaheuristics International Conference 2017 (MIC 2017).
+Also, she has been advisor of several final degree projects, master’s degree projects, and three PhD thesis, all related to logistics and transport.

-Azcárraga Award from the ENAIRE Foundation (Ministerio de Fomento) thanks to one of her works in the air transport sector «A multi-start randomized heuristic for real-life crew rostering problems in airlines with work-balancing goals».
+She won the Azcárraga Award from the ENAIRE Foundation (Ministerio de Fomento) thanks to one of her works in the air transport sector «A multi-start randomized heuristic for real-life crew rostering problems in airlines with work-balancing goals».